DataStax-Academy/ac201-labs/lab10-replication-and-consistency/steps/step02.md

 Next, click on **Tab3** to switch tabs.

 Because they all the servers are running on the same virtual machine, you will need to find their process ids (PID).
-The Linux `fuser -k` command returns kills the process that *owns* a specific port/protocol.
+The Linux `fuser -k` command kills the process that *owns* a specific port/protocol.

 ✅  Kill nodeB(9043) and nodeC(9044)
 ```